 “This has been an insane year!” is a phrase usually uttered by small business owners most years, but for 2020, it’s particularly relevant.
 A pandemic blew up the traditional notion of how business is done—with many small businesses, unfortunately, being done for in the process—and other natural disasters have whacked businesses further.
-What it all shows is that small businesses need to be as flexible as possible to be able to anticipate whatever it is that comes their way.
+What it all shows is that small business need to be as flexible as possible to be able to anticipate whatever it is that comes their way.
 And the best way to do that is with a small business phone system.

 Small business phone systems allow rising entrepreneurs to get a leg up on the competition and for old hands to reinvent themselves.
 When used correctly, they allow business owners to maximize flexibility in ways that help them across the board.

 Small business phone systems can, for one, offer the benefit of not needing a physical central location, both for where you physically do business and where you physically store your data- all while offering a digital option for both.
 Adding (or subtracting) new numbers and employees in many newer small business phone systems, such as MightyCall’s, is often a seamless process.
 Plus, many small business phone systems come with tons of extra features which, when combined together, significantly up the professionality of your business…even if you are just in a one-person office.

 Follow along with us as we explore all of these key concepts in more detail.